4 Beginning Your Research

 “peanut butter” AND jelly AND sandwich

-All three of those terms MUST be present, and you only get one kind of sandwich.
+All three terms MUST be present, so you only get one kind of sandwich.

-OR broadens your search, giving you MORE results.
-Using OR tells the database to find ANY of the terms where each word may appear separately, as well as where any terms may appear together.
-Note: You MUST use parentheses around OR terms.
+OR broadens your search, giving you more results.
+Using OR tells the database to find any of the terms where each word appears separately and where any terms appear together.
+Note: You must use parentheses around OR terms.

 Example: